GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_24_Procurement_Manager_Agent.md

 ### 9.8.
 Test the  procurement manager Agent on Agent Engine in the "Playground"

 Navigate to the `Playground` tab and try out a few prompts.<br>
-Here are the prompts you can try out:
+Here is a prompt you can try out:
-1. Can you generate the inventory allocation plan?
-2. Can you run the 'Weeks of Supply' report?
+1. Can you run the 'Weeks of Supply' report?

 <hr>

 This concludes the module.
-Please proceed to the [next module](Module_24_Procurement_Manager_Agent.md).
+Please proceed to the [next module](Module_25_Logistics_Manager_Agent.md).